 EMG (electromyography) is the measurement of electrical activity associated with the activation of a muscle group as detected by non-invasive electrodes on the surface of the skin.

 While the NeuroNode’s use of EMG for augmentative and alternative communication (AAC) a technological breakthrough, EMG has been used in clinical and research settings for decades.
-We have spend 10 years advancing the EMG technology inside the NeuroNode specifically for people living with severe motor impairments
+We have spent 10 years advancing the EMG technology inside the NeuroNode specifically for people living with severe motor impairments.

 Spatial mode allows the device to track its location in space and create a switch based on that location.

 In the alternative Spatial mode, the NeuroNode is placed on some part of the body registering voluntary movement – no matter how big or small the movement is.
 This movement is captured instantaneously by the NeuroNode and presented to the client and clinician in the NeuroNode Controller Application.